Texas governor says he wants to arrest ‘everybody coming across the border’

 Abbott on Wednesday night told FOX News’ Sean Hannity: “We got a new game in town in the state of Texas that’s going to begin next week.”

 “I’m being very clear.
 The law that I’m going to be used will be legal ways where Texas is going to start arresting everybody coming across the border,” Abbott told FOX.
-He said unauthorized border crossers would be charged with “aggravated trespass” and he promised, “they’re going to spend a half a year in jail, if not a year jail, as well as other actions I will be announcing next week.”
+He said unauthorized border crossers would be charged with “aggravated trespass” and he promised, “they’re going to spend a half a year in jail, if not a year in jail, as well as other actions I will be announcing next week.”

 His statements come after Abbott earlier this week issued disaster declarations for 34 border counties due to the migrant influx.